 A few things I’ve been recognised for along the way.

-- IBM TCAP 2026 — Leader
+- IBM TCAP (Technical Collaboration Achievement Program) — Leader · 2026

 Open source ownership and contributions to contract-go, contract-cli, and the Terraform providers for CCRT, CCRV, and CCRO.

-- IBM TCAP 2025 — Significant Contributor
+- IBM TCAP (Technical Collaboration Achievement Program) — Significant Contributor · 2025

 Open source contributions to the Terraform providers for HPVS and HPCR4RHVS.

-- IBM QCAP Q1 2025
+- IBM QCAP (Growth Award) · Q1 2025

 Significant contributions to HPVS and zVSI.